tonymole/Sample-Data-Files/README.md

-Random sample Datasets to be used for self training and testing
+Random sample datasets to be used for self training and testing